 I nodded slowly.
 "Ok, if you're sure you can handle it..."

 Kip pumped his little paw in the air.
 "You'll do it?!"

-I smiled, feeling excited.
-"Yep!
+I smiled and nodded, feeling excited.
+"Ok!
 Lead the way!"

 Kip lifted his wand high in the air and turned to my wardrobe.
 "Okay!
 I'll open the door!"
 With a wave of his wand, the doors to my wardrobe slowly swung open and the swirling vortex reappeared.
 I hesitated.